Quick Answer

 - Report the accident: Notify the police so an official report is created, it often carries weight when insurance claims are resolved.
 Once you’re home, write down everything you remember about the crash to make sure no important details are lost.

 - Seek medical and legal help: Put your health first by scheduling a thorough medical evaluation.
 Many accident-related injuries surface hours or days later.
-Take time to learn how your state’s laws and your insurance policy apply to your situation.
-If the crash involves significant injuries or complex claims, speaking with a car accident lawyer can help you understand your options and deal more effectively with insurers.
+Take time to learn how your state's laws and your insurance policy apply to your situation.
+If the crash involves significant injuries or complex claims, Mighty's marketplace helps to match you with a vetted lawyer who only gets paid on the increase to your existing offer.

-- Claim insurance or legal action: Learn how the claims process works, whether you’re filing with your own insurer or the other driver’s carrier.
-For severe injuries or when negotiations stall, it may be necessary to take legal action against the at-fault driver’s insurance company to recover full compensation.
+- Claim insurance or legal action: Mighty's AI opens your claim with the right insurance company — your own carrier or the at-fault driver's.
+For severe injuries or when negotiations stall, Mighty's marketplace helps to match you with a vetted lawyer who can pursue legal action against the at-fault driver's insurance company.

 - Be aware of the statute of limitations: Keep in mind that every state sets its own deadline for filing a car accident claim.
 For example, in Florida you generally have four years from the crash date to bring a case.
 Missing the deadline can mean losing your right to compensation altogether.